UCLAIS/UCLAIS.github.io/our-initiatives/tutorials/ml-career.md

 🎓 **Q&A Session**: Have questions?
 Our panelists are ready to provide tailored advice during the interactive Q&A. No query is too big or small!

 🍕🥤 **Free Food and Networking**: Savor delicious bites and drinks while connecting with like-minded UCL students.
 Build a network that will support and inspire you throughout your academic and professional journey.

-**NOTE: You need either AI, CS, or Data Science membership to attend!**